edgedb/easy-edgedb/answers_chapter_8.md

 Don't forget `name` after type!
 It won't make an error but the type name will be something like this and not very helpful: `__type__: Object {id: 20ef52ae-1d97-11eb-8cb6-0de731b01cc9}`

-#### 5. What's needs to be fixed in this query?
+#### 5. What needs to be fixed in this query?
 Hint: two things definitely need to be fixed, while one more should probably be changed to make it more readable.

 The two parts that need to be fixed are: 1) a `,` after `name` and a `.` after `[IS Castle]`: